Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 Best Beyblade Starter Set Overall: Beyblade X Xtreme Battle Set

 If you want to jump straight into Beyblade X battles with everything you need, the Xtreme Battle Set is your best bet.
+This is the set I recommend most often to parents and newcomers.

-This all-in-one package includes the signature Xtreme Beystadium (17.2 x 14 inches), two right-spinning Beyblades, two X-Celerator launchers with ripcords, and a protective dome cover to keep parts from flying across the room during intense battles.
+This all-in-one package includes the signature Xtreme Beystadium (17.2 × 14 inches), two right-spinning Beyblades, two X-Celerator launchers with ripcords, and a protective dome cover to keep parts from flying across the room during intense battles.

 The included stadium features the innovative X-Celerator Rail (Hasbro’s name for the Xtreme Line), which lets Beyblades grip and accelerate to breakneck speeds.
 When your Beyblade catches this rail at the right angle, it can launch across the arena for devastating attacks—or spectacular self-knockouts if you’re not careful!